 Mid-roll Ad

-An advertisement inserted in the middle of a live stream or on-demand video.
-Platforms like Facebook and YouTube enable monetization this way.
+An advertisement is inserted in a live stream or on-demand video.
+Platforms like Facebook and YouTube enable this method of monetization.

 Mic Delay (Audio Delay)